opencaching/okapi/README.md

     authorization.
   * Sends **email notifications** to site admins in case something goes wrong.

-See a working version here: http://opencaching.pl/okapi/
+See a live installation here: http://opencaching.pl/okapi/

 Do not confuse Opencaching national sites with opencaching.com, which is a completely different project.